eric-fey-hus/hus_MegaStudy/README.md

 HUS fork.
 Forked from oxford-pharmacoepi/MegaStudy

+- The feasibility branch was used to run the fesibility study in Dec 2023.
+Do not change it.
+- The oxford branch is the exact copy of the upstrem main.
+Do not change it.
+- Make your own bracnh based on main and work with that :-)

 ## Feasibility Code

 The folder "Feasibility Code" will provide you with the code you need to run the Feasibility step for the MegaStudy.